NYC Rental Resources

 How to Break a Lease in NYC

 Breaking a lease in NYC can be tricky, especially if you want to avoid costly fees.
-This guide will explore your options from an apartment lease break to an assignment, where a new tenant will take over the remainder of your contract.
+This guide will explore your options from a lease break to a lease assignment, where a new tenant will take over the remainder of your contract.

 Best Time to Rent an Apartment in NYC

-Depending on what your goals are, the best months to rent an apartment in NYC are either May and June or October and November.
+The best months to rent an apartment in NYC are either May and June or October and November, depending on what your goals are.
 Late spring and early summer are best for apartment hunters who want lots of options, while the fall brings better prices and less competition.

 Best Renters Insurance in NYC